Skip to main content

 HTTP Triggers

-Tasks can be triggered by http requests, often this is useful for starting compose tasks from your application logic.
-HTTP triggers can be sent any payload you want for dynamic execution.
+Tasks can be triggered by HTTP requests.
+This is often used to kick off compose tasks from your application logic.
+HTTP triggers accept any JSON payload you want for dynamic execution.

 Example